stefanwalther/widget-tutorial/docs/debugging/readme.md

 ### Using Chrome's DevTools & `qw-console`

+*If you are not familiar with Chrome DevTools or development tools available in nearly every browser, then [the official documentation](https://developer.chrome.com/devtools) is a good starting point.
+But basically just press `F12` and you'll see a developer tool appearing in your browser***

 There is an experimental component available (as of Qlik Sense 3.0) which allows you to output some information in the developer's console: `<qw-console />`.

 Just use it anywhere in the Html area as follows:

 ***Example:***